ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Cursor Not Specified in the Diff Query Request {#sec-using-cursor-diff-query-response-no-cursor}

-If the update collection associated with the requester is not empty and the diff query request does not include the 'cursor' query parameter, the AS performs the same actions defined in {{ssec-trl-diff-query}}, with the following differences.
+If the update collection associated with the requester is not empty and the diff query request does not include the 'cursor' query parameter, the AS performs the actions defined in {{ssec-trl-diff-query}}, with the following differences.

 * At step 3, the AS considers the value MAX_DIFF_BATCH (see {{sec-trl-endpoint-supporting-cursor}}), and prepares L = min(U, MAX_DIFF_BATCH) diff entries.